JupiterOne/sdk/docs/integrations/development_guide.md

 [//]: # 'TODO: Add reference or link to document showing integration execution'

-In the new integration you created you can see the `InvocationConfig` exported in [`src/index.ts`](https://github.com/JupiterOne/integration-template/blob/057d8b60dd1e47dcdc4010da973578f28ef99522/src/index.ts#L9-L14)
+In the new integration that you created, you can see the `InvocationConfig` exported in [`src/index.ts`](https://github.com/JupiterOne/integration-template/blob/057d8b60dd1e47dcdc4010da973578f28ef99522/src/index.ts#L9-L14)

 📁 **`src/index.ts`**